kraxx/42_Portfolio/README.md

 ([Repository](https://github.com/kraxx/42_C_Piscine))

 ##### Libft
 First project after starting the main program.
-We code our own library in lieu of using the C Standard Library.
+We code our own library in lieu of using the C Standard Library, to use for the rest of our projects.
 As we progress in the curriculum, new functions are constantly added to our personal libraries.

 ([Repository](https://github.com/kraxx/42_libft))

 ##### Fillit
-The goal of fillit is to implement a very specific algorithm that packs a list of teris tetrominoes into the smallest square possible.
-Due to the nature of the rules, the only real solution is recursive backtracking.
+The goal of fillit is to implement a very specific algorithm that packs a list of teris tetrominoes (input) into the smallest square possible.
+Due to the nature of the rules, the only real solution is done through recursive backtracking.

 ##### Get Next Line
 Recode `getline` from the C Standard Library.
 A true test of rigor.